 The product can also be purchased directly in the stores of the Czech Mint

-The Slovak silver euro coin was minted in quality standard on the occasion of the 200th anniversary of the appointment of Alexander Rudnay as Archbishop.
+The Slovak silver euro coin was minted in quality standard to the occasion of the 100th anniversary of the Slovak National Theatre.